-In my late twenties I remember being put on antidepressants by my doctor because I had post-natal depression.
-In hindsight it wasn’t the best idea, because tablets can potentially become habit forming.
+In my late twenties I was put on antidepressants by my doctor because I had post-natal depression.
+In hindsight it wasn’t the best idea, because tablets can if we let them, become habit forming.

 As we become more reliant, the habit becomes even harder to break.
-I was lucky enough that at the time my depression wasn’t bad enough to stay on my anti-depressants long term.
-We tend to rely on what we know works so that we’re best able to cope.
+I was lucky enough that at the time my depression wasn’t bad enough to stay on my tablets.
+We tend to rely on what we know works so that we are best able to cope.

 There isn’t a day that goes by that I don’t address my own emotional issues.
-In my mind working on our emotional health has to be much better than taking tablets.
+For me, working on my emotional health has to be better than taking tablets.